Proofing Language

 Check your work

-- Verify your document language settings (incluing on foreign words and phrases) to ensure the correct language for all written content.
+- Verify your document language settings (including on foreign words and phrases) to ensure the correct language for all written content.